John is a Liverpool born singer songwriter.

 For 20 years John came out of the music industry but still had the urge to play and in late 2014 returned to the front line when he won an award at the Liverpool Acoustic Songwriter's Challenge.
 Since then, he's not looked back.

 He was selected to take part in the 2018 Americana Music Association UK Songwriting Workshop in front of prestigious Songwriting panel consisting of Chris Difford, Mary Gauthier, Beth Nielsen Chapman and Sam Baker

 He has released several singles and a debut solo album “Trains” to favourable reviews in late 2016.
-His new solo album “Window Shopping in Nashville” (a 21 track Double CD) was released in September 2017.
+His last solo album “Window Shopping in Nashville” (a 21 track Double CD) was released in September 2017.

 In 2016 he wrote the Charity Single “Someday We’ll See Better Days” which features 19 of Liverpool finest singers including Ian Prowse, Robert Vincent, Jo Bywater, Paul Dunbar, and Maria Silker.

 He has made several TV & Radio appearances including local stations such as BBC Radio Merseyside, Douglas Coleman Show in Las Vegas USA, plus Bay TV, Made in Liverpool and Liverpool Live, and his songs have be played on numerous radio stations around the UK.

 John plays solo and with his band “John Jenkins and the James Street Band”.

 He recently played at the Atkinson Theatre Southport in December 2017 to excellent reviews by National Americana Fatea Magazine.He returned in May 2018